Connect with Us

 Overall Conclusion – The Ultimate Wide Format Pick

 Now that we’ve completed our deep dive, you might be wondering: “Which wide format printer do I go for?”
 In my reviews I highlight the importance of considering your personal preferences and needs.
 If you are looking for a professional grade dedicated sublimation printer, you should go for the Sawgrass SG1000, which you can find here.
-Overall, in my opinion, the best pick is the EcoTank ET-15000, given the combination of affordability and high quality prints, efficiency of ink and success stories with sublimation.
+If you are looking for a printer for commercial use with great wide-format capabilities, I recommend the Epson SureColor F570, which you can find here.
+Overall, in my opinion, the best pick for home use and hobbyists is the EcoTank ET-15000, given the combination of affordability and high quality prints, efficiency of ink and success stories with sublimation.
 You can find the ET-15000 here.

 Choosing the Right Wide Format Sublimation Printer